osmlab/openstreetmap-json-schema/1.0-DRAFT/Data.md

                     // REQUIRED.
 The ID of the object in the relation
                     // Note that the object referenced may not be in this file.
-                    // Implementations MUST support any reference to a
+                    // Implementations MUST support references to any
                     // node/way/relation ID that they support.
+                    // One way to meet this is by using 64-bit integers for
+                    // nodes/ways/relations.
                     "ref": 1,

                     // REQUIRED.
 The role of the relation member.
 Many relation